 “After sustainable energy, the next big challenge of the industry is raw materials,” states Van der Plas.
 “Our experience in salt production gives us the tools and expertise needed to make the sourcing of raw materials much more sustainable and move towards circular chemistry.”

 Salt is abundantly available, with large underground deposits left by ancient seas easily stretching 100 years into the future.
 However, the other key ingredient of the chemical industry – carbon – is still mostly taken from non-renewable sources like oil and gas.

 To change this, we are working on pilots to make new products with carbon from waste or even from CO2 emissions.
 These technologies require large amounts of hydrogen, which can be produced sustainably using a familiar process: electrolysis.

 To further advance the transition to a circular economy, we are working on large-scale production of hydrogen from water, using the lessons we’ve learned from salt production during the past century to prepare us for the next 100 years.

 for a sustainable future

-    Industries worldwide rely on our essential chemistry in the manufacture of everyday products such as paper, plastics, building materials, and personal care items.
-Building on the dedication of our employees and our shared commitment to safety, sustainability, and open innovation, we have established a world-class business and built strong partnerships with our customers.
-We operate in over 80 countries around the world and our portfolio of industry leading brands includes Eka, Dissolvine, Trigonox, and Berol.
+Markets worldwide rely on our essential chemistry in the manufacture of everyday products such as paper, plastics, building materials, food, pharmaceuticals, and personal care items.
+Building on our nearly 400-year history, the dedication of our 10,000 employees, and our shared commitment to business growth, strong financial performance, safety, sustainability, and innovation, we have established a world-class business and built strong partnerships with our customers.
+We operate in over 80 countries around the world and our portfolio of industry-leading brands includes Eka, Dissolvine, Trigonox, and Berol.